Saartje87/pbjs-0.6/docs/PB-$.md

 ```

 ###### Returns
-{Object} - Collection containing all childeren
+{Object} - Collection containing childeren

 ---

 ### firstChild

-Returns the first child element
+Returns the first child from the first element in the set.

 ###### Signature
 ```javascript